Mercedes López-Morales: Work

 Between 2010 and 2012, López-Morales returned to Spain to join the Institute of Space Sciences in Barcelona, Spain, where she was awarded a prestigious Ramón y Cajal Fellowship.
-She joined the Center for Astrophysics | Harvard & Smithsonian in 2012.
+She joined the Center for Astrophysics | Harvard & Smithsonian (CfA) as a Federal Government Scientist in 2012.
 In 2014–2015, she was a fellow at the Radcliffe Institute for Advanced Study at Harvard University, where she worked on Searching for Atmospheric Signatures of Other Worlds.
+She was Deputy Associate Director Science at the CfA in 2023-2024, before she joined the Space Telescope Science Institute in late 2024.